aleshaleksey/fansys23/05-skills.md

 - **Try again**: Yes.

 ___
-#### Navigate

-Navigation allows a character to orientate themselves in space, find the best route from A to B, hold a course, or to plan logistics.
-In conjunction with cartographers' tools it can be used to create wonderful maps.
-Navigation can be anything from a "full round action" for orientating one-self, to a drawn out process for planning logistics.

-- **Find north:** Orientate your direction.
-Useful in unknown terrain.
-This is a full round action.
-  - Threshold = [Threshold of terrain with weather modifier - 5]
-- **Hold course:** Maintain your direction of travel when circumstances change (eg weather changes).
-This is a "secondary action".
-  - Threshold = [Threshold of terrain with weather modifier - 10]
-- **Orientate:** Use map and compass to locate yourself (eg when lost).
-This takes a minute.
-  - Threshold = [Threshold of terrain with weather modifier]
-  - Rush job (take "full round action" instead): Increase threshold by + 5.
-- **Plan route/logistics:** Plan out a route between two points.
-On a success, the party will be given the route that fulfills the desired criteria as closely as possible, pointing out potential hazards.
-The journey time will also be decreased by 10%.
-  - **Action**: 1 hour / day of route.
-2 hours / day if logistics are included.
-  - **Threshold**: [Terrain threshold] + [1 / 5 entities in the group] + [1 per vehicle in the group].
-- **Forecast**: Predict weather up to 24h ahead.
-The threshold = [terrain with weather modifier].
-- **Special**: A character with terrain mastery has a +4 to "navigate" in that terrain.
-- **Take care**: Yes.
-- **Try again**: Yes.
-If the situation changes, or extra data is gathered.
-Otherwise the result is the same.

-___
 #### Knowledge

 There are 6 knowledge skills in the game.
 Each represents various subsets of knowledge.
 Each skill works symmetrically and deals with recalling information from one of the fields of knowledge.
 Using a knowledge skill is a non-action.